 Pumpkin, Squash, or Cushaw Bake

-Preheat oven to 400F and spray a medium-sized casserole dish with cooking spray.
+Preheat oven to 400F and prepare a medium-sized casserole dish by lining with parchment paper or rubbing with a couple of drops of oil.

 Other Blogs, Other Cushaw Recipes